sahand-salmani/university-rankings-analysis/README.md

 ### Influence Analysis
 1. **Influence vs. Ranking Scatter Plot**:
    - Create a scatter plot comparing university influence (measured by citations or other metrics) with their rankings.
 Identify outliers or universities with disproportionately high influence relative to their rankings, and investigate potential factors driving their influence within the academic community.

-## Project Structure

-- **/**: Directory containing the datasets used in the analysis.
-- **/sahand-salmani/university-rankings-analysis/master/university_ranking.ipynb**: Jupyter notebooks containing the analysis code.
-- **README.md**: Overview of the project and objectives.

 ## Usage